Art & Flowers …

 For one year, I waited.
 One day I was watching my usual Youtube calm videos from Japan when I came across a Danish woman who was making bas relief plaster work.
 It was if I met my match, everything from there became one big experiment after another.

 What emerges is never planned or manipulated.
 Each piece carries the pace of the day it was made, the pressure of my hands, the bend of the flower stem, and the willingness to let go of control.
+Clay has a very important part of the process as well.
+I use a very heavy B Mix Clay with sand which inevitably gives a very vintage feel to the final piece.

 The natural desert sediment I add is what makes my pieces truly one of a kind.
 The nature of my work is inspired by this one ingredient that is to most people, a nuisance.